teads/TeadsSDK-iOS/README.md

 The Teads SDK is distributed as a .framework file that you have to include in your application.
 It includes everything you need to serve "outsream" video ads.

-Teads iOS SDK ZIP file : [Teads SDK V1.0.1](https://github.com/ebuzzing/TeadsSDK-iOS/releases/download/v1.0.1/TeadsSDK-V1.0.1.zip)
+Teads iOS SDK ZIP file : [Teads SDK V1.1](https://github.com/ebuzzing/TeadsSDK-iOS/releases/download/v1.1/TeadsSDK-V1.1.zip)

 ## Integration Documentation

 Integration instructions are available on the [wiki](https://github.com/ebuzzing/TeadsSDK-iOS/wiki).

 ## New in this Version

+v1.1:
+- New build configuration (framework + bundle)
+- New AdFactory feature
+- Minor Bug fixes & performance improvements

 v1.0.1:
 - Memory & performance optimization